Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Comparison to complementary results in thermodynamic inference

 The green curves indicate the bounds on entropy production that can be obtained from the methods described earlier in this work.
 For values of $\Delta t$ that satisfy $\Delta t \ubescmax / \pi < 1$, exact reconstruction of the generator yields the exact entropy production rate, i.e., the green curve is a constant with value $1$ until hitting the vertical black line.
 Beyond this line, the green curves depict the lower and upper bounds on entropy production, which are obtained from the method described in Section \ref{sec:arbitrary_dt_imag_eigenvalues}.

 As discussed in Section \ref{sec:real_eigenvalues}, the generator can be recovered uniquely from $\GM$ for all $\Delta t$ if the generator matrix of a system only has real, pairwise distinct eigenvalues.
 Since in this case the mean entropy production rate can be determined exactly for all values of $\Delta t$, we exclude such systems from the plot.
-Instead, the fraction of systems with real, pairwise distinct eigenvalues is given for the respective network and ensemble in Figure \ref{fig:scatterplots_entropy}.
+Instead, the fraction of systems with real, pairwise distinct eigenvalues is given for \re{each} respective network and ensemble in \re{the figure caption of} Figure \ref{fig:scatterplots_entropy}.

 For the remaining systems, we first confirm that the eigenvalues of $\GM$ are non-degenerate.
 If for some system and some value of $\Delta t$ the eigenvalues of $\GM$ are degenerate, i.e., if none of the conditions from Sections \ref{sec:real_eigenvalues} and \ref{sec:arbitrary_dt_imag_eigenvalues} are satisfied, the entropy estimator should be formally set to zero, but such systems did not occur in the simulation for the chosen parametrization of transition rates.
 After this step, we are left with generator matrices with nondegenerate eigenvalues, for which the results from Section \ref{sec:arbitrary_dt_imag_eigenvalues} can be utilized.
 We consider all $L_J$ that give rise to real matrices according to Section \ref{sec:arbitrary_dt_imag_eigenvalues} and that can not be ruled out by inequality \eqref{inequ:bound_j_i_arbitrary_dt}.
 Since we have proven that $L_J$ is column-stochastic as long as the zero eigenvalue of $L_0$ is not modified, we only have to explicitly confirm that all non-diagonal entries are non-negative and that there are no unidirectional links.
 We note that for our simulations the true underlying generator $L_0$ is available, thus we can compute all other candidate generators $L_J$ directly from the randomly generated $L_0$ rather than $\GM$, which reduces numerical errors.
 We obtain potential generators $L_J$ by adding integer multiples of $2\pi i/\Delta t$ to the eigenvalues of $L_0$ and then checking whether the resulting matrix is indeed a permissible generator matrix.
 The procedure described in Section \ref{sec:arbitrary_dt_imag_eigenvalues} then yields upper and lower bounds on entropy production for each individual system.
 The result is depicted in Figure \ref{fig:scatterplots_entropy} as a pair of green curves that illustrate how the bounds perform for different values of $\Delta t \ubescmax/\pi$.